jna-358/occlusion_robots_hiding/README.md

 `nullspace` | Optimizes a robot configuration in order to improve the visibility

 To generate random sampling trajectories use `python trajectory_generation.py`

+# AI-Assisted Coding
+During the development of this project, we used the [GitHub Copilot](https://github.com/features/copilot) plugin for [Visual Studio Code](https://code.visualstudio.com/docs/copilot/overview) for semantic code completion.